Pervasive Developmental Disorder Clinical Presentation

 • Auditory aversion to loud noises or types of music

-Screening for PDD in the pediatric visit
+Screening in the pediatric visit

 The social communication questionnaire (SCQ) is a short parent report of current and past behavior.
-It has been validated to be consistent with the Autism Diagnostic Observation Schedule (ADOS) and has excellent sensitivity and specificity for PDDs.[20]
-The form is filled out by parents of children who are aged 4 years or older and have a mental age of 2 years.
+It has been validated to be consistent with the Autism Diagnostic Observation Schedule (ADOS) and has excellent sensitivity and specificity for ASDs.
+[32] The form is filled out by parents of children who are aged 4 years or older and have a mental age of 2 years.
 It is short enough to be completed in the waiting room.

-The Developmental and Behavioral Pediatrics subgroup of the American Academy of Pediatrics recommends using the Modified Checklist for Autism in Toddlers (M-CHAT) Form[21] to screen for symptoms in children aged 16-30 months.
-The checklist has been translated into Chinese[22] and many other languages, with differing degrees of validation in progress.
+The Developmental and Behavioral Pediatrics subgroup of the American Academy of Pediatrics recommends using the Modified Checklist for Autism in Toddlers (M-CHAT) form [5] to screen for symptoms in children aged 16-30 months.
+The checklist has been translated into Chinese [33] and many other languages, with differing degrees of validation in progress.

 Physical Examination